In today’s jammed market, every skill you add to your arsenal can help set you apart.

 If your site and social media following need more work to appear robust and legitimate, take the time to build up your catalog of content.

 News moves quick.
 It also leaves a trace online that is hard to erase.
-Don’t race towards big media coverage ratio until you are ready to handle it.
+Don’t race towards a big media coverage ratio until you are ready to handle it.

 Building your reputation through niche outlets establishes authority and legitimacy for your business as you work toward the larger media channels.